fqantonio/blearning/README.md

 The goals where stablished under the question mark "How a computer sum?".
 After this, under the 4C/ID educational methodology strategy, there was a map discussed with the team.
 This map as two vectors: from concrete to conceptual, and from simple to complex with crucial points: automatization of computations and procedures and the use of knowledge and concepts in more diverse and complex settings.

-The assessment is made by what they write on the learning dossier and the simulations and the respetive circuit in the the breadboard outcame they present to the teacher.
+The assessment is made by what they write on the learning manual and the simulations and the respetive circuit in the the breadboard outcame they present to the teacher.
 They also have an online test that as weight in the final assessment about 30%.
 Students are allowed to assess what they have experienced anonymously.

 Since the author of this work is not a expert on the subject there was the need of getting a team of experts, which is challenging.
-So, as a teacher, in this new environment, the learning has more weigth them its usual.
+The maib goal of the teacher is to coordinate and monitor the lessons and the student progress.
+So, as a teacher, in this new environment, the self learning has more weigth them its usual.

+## research questions

+- Impact on the student learning?
+  - Students perform better in the test comparing to other módules in the same discipline?
+  - Students perform better in the text comparing to other classes in the same grade?
+  - What percentage of students accomplished the 4th levell?
+  - Is there a diferent between the test performance, the circuits made and the levell of registering in the manual?
+- Impact on the teacher professional life?
+- What problems faced and how they were overcaeme?
+- How students assess the bLearning environment?

 ## Strategies:
 1. Game enviroment with four levels of challenges;
 2. Promoting practice along with simulation;
-3. Dossier for content and conlcusion registering;
+3. Manual for content and conlcusion registering;
 4. Use 4C/ID Inductive methodology educational.

 ## Conclusion